ntack93/BBSBOT/README.md

 - Use `!news <topic>` for news searches via newsapi.org.
 - Use `!map <place>` to fetch place information from Google Places API.
 - Use `!pic <query>` to fetch a random picture from Pexels.
+- Use `!stocks <symbol>` to fetch the current price of a stock.
+- Use `!crypto <symbol>` to fetch the current price of a cryptocurrency.
 - Use `/P <username> <message>` to send and receive pages with query responses.
 - **NEW**: Conversation persistence using DynamoDB.
 - **NEW**: Split view to create multiple bot instances. *still in development*